WenqiJiang/FPGA-ANNS/PE_optimization/distance_LUT_construction/README.md

 Refer to single_lookup_table_construction_PE_optimized_version2 as the final version.

-This version can roughly output 1 row of distance LUT per cycle (1 row per 1.2 cycle), thus should be sufficient for most cases.
+This version can roughly output 1 row of distance LUT per cycle (1 row per 1.2 cycle, dependent to nprobe), thus should be sufficient for most cases.

-For the case that 1 row per cycle must be guarannteed, use the 2 PE version multiple_lookup_table_construction_PEs_optimized_version2.
+For the case that 1 row per cycle must be guarannteed, use the 2 PE version multiple_lookup_table_construction_PEs_optimized_version1.
 This only gives marginal performance improvement because its capped by the gather LUT unit which only allows 1 row per CC, but consumes 2X resources.

 ## multiple_lookup_table_construction_PEs_unoptimized